Audit Logs¶

 Overview¶

-- User authentication and access
+- User authentication events (login)

-- Scan lifecycle events (started, finished, failed)
+- Scan lifecycle events (created, finished, canceled, updated)

-- Issue status updates
+- Issue status updates (individual and bulk)

 Audit logs are critical for: